 - Even with the Evolving Credits and all, you know ToQ-6 isn't really part of the team until he's also shown toppling over in the OP.
 By which we mean he takes a rather nasty nosedive.

 - How does Wagon solve the "Freaky Friday" Flip problem?
 Simply make headbands for all three guys with their souls' real faces on them!
 (And by 'real faces' we mean simplistic manga renditions of them.)

-- And for our convenience, the ToQgers transform with the headbands already sitting over their helmets.
-And Akira/ToQ-6 somehow has his maintenance line hardhat on top of his helmet.
+- And just for our convenience, the ToQgers transform with the headbands already sitting over their helmets.
+And Akira/ToQ-6 somehow has his maintenance hardhat on top of his helmet.

-- Tokacchi's use of Politeness Judo to attack the Soap Monster was funny.
+- Tokacchi's use of Politeness Judo to attack the Soap Monster.

 Station 22: Birth of the Empress